 #3 Embrace the Power of (Social) Listening

 Listening is key for online customer engagement.
 As David Christopher of Tailwind comments, it led to some big strides forward for their product.
 Their team conducts regular calls with clients when they try to understand what features are really needed.
 Christopher comments:

 “It almost feels like we’re working together in the development of the product.
 As a result, we have more customer advocates.”

 Social listening lets you find and tap into conversations that may be taking place around your brand and industry.
 You can start interacting with your fans or customers even without being directly tagged.
-Of course, you want to do it in a smarter way than this:

 Besides, social monitoring lets you identify your most active users, some of which may happen to be real influencers.
 So you get the chance to find out who these people are and then adjust your message to their needs.